myenergy-ai/myenergy-ai/index.md

-# Myenery-ai Documentation
+# Myenergy-ai Documentation

-Myenergy-ai is an open source software developed by **Advanced Infrastructure Technology Ltd**, for calculating the carbon emitted by a user while traveling.
-The software takes your travel data, calculates the carbon emitted and plots in on a map for better visualization.
+Myenergy-ai is an open-source software developed by **`Advanced Infrastructure Technology Ltd`**, for calculating the carbon emitted by a user while traveling.
+The software takes your travel data, calculates the carbon emitted, and plots it on a map for better visualization.

-## Set Up
+## Set-Up

 - Open terminal in the appropriate folder.
 - Run this command.
 Make sure you are connected to the internet.